nenosinc/RMScannerView/README.md

 * Easily contribute to the project

 # Project Information
 Learn more about the project requirements, licensing, and contributions.
+Check the *Releases* section of GitHub for more specific version information.

 ## Requirements
 Requires Xcode 5.0.1 for use in any iOS Project.
 Requires a minimum of iOS 7.0 as the deployment target.
 Works with and is optimized for ARC and 64-bit Architecture (arm64).